 The submitted manuscript or its essential content must not have been published previously or be under consideration for publication elsewhere.

 Abstract should be brief not exceeding 250 words.

 the acknowledgement section in the author declaration form rather in

-the main file, as we follow double blind peer review process.
-However,
+the main file, as we follow a double-blind peer review process.
+However, on

 the declaration form, the source of any financial support received for the work being published must

 be indicated.
 (It will be assumed that the

 absence of such an acknowledgment is a statement by the authors that no support